aravind1100/Disney-Characters/readme.md

-This page is shows the characters of toon disney with a image.
+This page shows the characters of toon disney with their images.